COVID-19-AI-Research-Project/xDNN/Projects/Python/1/Documentation/Installation/Installation.md

 ## Python Installation on Windows OS and MacOS procedure

 First install the [Python IDE](https://www.python.org/downloads/) and navigate to the command prompt.
-It is recommended to install python 3.6.5 version. you can download fom the given [link](https://www.python.org/downloads/release/python-365/)
+It is recommended to install python 3.6.5 version.
+Download from the given [link](https://www.python.org/downloads/release/python-365/)

 ## Python Installation on Linux OS Procedure

 Install the python IDE using the following command in the terminal.
 ```
-sudo apt install python3.6
+$ sudo apt install python3.6
 ```
 While installing python the terminal will ask the permission to download file.
 Press 'y' for yes and the command will proceed with the downloading and installing file in system.